NCAR/DART/models/aether_lat-lon/readme.rst

 > cd {aether_restart_dirname}
 > mkdir Orig
-> cp *m0000* Orig
+> cp *m0000* Orig/
 > ./aether_to_dart  0
 > cp filter_input_0001.nc filter_output_0001.nc
 > ./dart_to_aether  0

-| The filter\_ files now contain the CF-compliant field names which must be used in model_nml:variables.
+| The filter\_ files will contain the CF-compliant field names which must be used in model_nml:variables.
 | Compare the modified Aether restart files with those in Orig.
+..
+NOTE:
-| (Some halo regions may have no data in them because Aether currently (2024-2) does not use those regions.)
+   Some halo parts may have no data in them because Aether currently (2024-2) does not use those regions.
+..
+WARNING:
+   The restart files have dimensions ordered such that common viewing tools (e.g. ncview) may display the pictures transposed from what is expected.